algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 - *Branchless* binary search that is up to 3x faster on *small* arrays and can act as a drop-in replacement to `std::lower_bound`.
 - *Eytzinger* binary search that rearranges the elements of a sorted array in a cache-friendly way of is also 3x faster on small array and 2x faster on RAM-backed arrays.
-- *S-tree*: an approach based on the implicit (pointer-free) B-layout accelerated with SIMD operations to perform search efficiently while using less memory bandwidth and is ~8x faster on small arrays and 5x faster on large arrays.
-- *S+ tree*: an approach similarly based on the B+ layout and achieves up to 15x faster for small arrays and ~7x faster on large arrays.
-Uses 6-7% of the array memory.

-The last two approaches use SIMD, which technically disqualifies it from being binary search.
-This is technically not a drop-in replacement, since it requires some preprocessing, but I can't recall a lot of scenarios where you obtain a sorted array but can't spend linear time on preprocessing.
-But otherwise they are effectively drop-in replacements to `std::lower_bound`.

 It performs slightly worse on array sizes that fit lower layers of cache, but in low-bandwidth environments it can be up to 3x faster (or 7x faster than `std::lower_bound`).
 GCC sucked on all benchmarks, so we will mostly be using Clang (10.0).
 The CPU is a Zen 2, although the results should be transferrable to other platforms, including most Arm-based chips.